-While the odds of having red hair and green eyes can’t be guaranteed, it’s interesting to look at the genetics behind these rare occurrences.
-Each person’s DNA includes 20,000 genes, just a few of which dictate hair color and eye color.
+While the odds of having red hair and green eyes depends on a variety of factors, it’s interesting to look at the genetics behind this combination.
+Each person’s DNA includes 20,000 genes.
+Just a few of these genes dictate hair color and eye color.

-Your hair, skin, and eye colors are all dictated by your genes.
-These genes are passed to you by your parents, just as their genetic makeups were passed to them by their parents.
+The hair, skin, and eye colors you’re born with are all controlled by your genes.
+Your parents passed these genes down to you, just as their parents passed down their genetic makeup to them.

-When it comes to hair and eye color, some genes are more dominant.
-This explains why brown hair and brown eyes are far more common than lighter colors.
+When it comes to hair and eye color, some genes are more dominant than others.
+Yet dominant doesn’t necessarily mean more common.